 Contrary to popular opinion, dust mites don't bite humans, but bed bugs do.
 However, they can cause allergic reactions in humans through their droppings, mostly found in mattresses, pillows, and carpeting.
 The allergic reaction caused by dust mites could cause sneezing, runny nose, itching of the skin, and watery eyes.

 These house dust mites give eczema sufferers a nasty itch.
 House dust mites surround us and they give hideous itching and redness.
-It wasn't totally clear what, exactly, caused people with dermatitis to react so badly to dust mites.
+It isn’t totally clear what exactly causes people with dermatitis to react so badly to dust mites.

 Make your own dust mite repellent to spray on your bed.
-Dust mites are repulsed by the smell of Clove, Eucalyptus, Lavender, Peppermint, and Rosemary.
-Make your own aromatic spray by adding a few drops of one (or more) of those essential oils in a water-filled spray bottle.
+Dust mites are repulsed by the smell of clove, eucalyptus, lavender, peppermint, and rosemary.
+Make your own aromatic spray by adding a few drops of one (or more) of previous essential oils in a water-filled spray bottle.

 Dust mites can't fly, but they can float through the air or drift on the gentlest of breezes.
 They often become airborne when recycled through ventilation systems.
 For this reason, it's particularly important to choose high quality air filters.